davidqing6432/JayZam/README.md

 ```

 The first 3 commands will take a while, as they create noisy files, clean each file, and then train all files through the CNN.
 After `python app.py` runs, it will load up the app at [localhost:8080](http://localhost:8080).

+Included in the project, there is also an h5 file, which will be used as a pretrained file.
+If you would like to use this file instead, just run `python app.py` inside of the docker container.

 From there, the app should be there!
 Have fun classifying!